lknelson/text-analysis-2016/README.md

 This is the repository for the Computational Text Analysis Workshop at the 2016 Digital Humanities @ Berkeley Summer Institute.

 This course introduces students to modern quantitative text analysis techniques, with the ultimate goal of providing the skills necessary to apply the methods in their own research.
-We will use the open source programming language R. Demonstration corpora are provided.
+We will use the open source programming language Python.
+Demonstration corpora are provided.

 ##Topics Covered